How to calculate standard deviation in Python

 print(f"Outlier positions in dataset: {outlier_positions}")

-enumerate()to pinpoint the exact index of these outliers in the original dataset.
+enumerate()to pinpoint the exact position of these anomalies within the original list.

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your application.
-Start building with Replit to turn your idea into a finished product.
+The Agent writes the code, tests for errors, and deploys your application.
+You can focus on refining your idea instead of debugging.
+Start building with Replit.

 Create & deploy websites, automations, internal tools, data pipelines and more in any programming language without setup, downloads or extra tools.
 All in a single cloud workspace with AI built in.